Propel Disability Poetry Book Series

 The Propel Series honors the best in disability poetry with publication and awards.

 More often than not, the poetry community prioritizes diversity by publishing and promoting minority and female writers, while disabled poets do not receive similar attention.
 The Propel Disability Poetry Book Series remedies that gap.
-This series is a new imprint publishing poetry written by disabled poets, edited by disabled poets produced by Nine Mile and underwritten with generous support from Propel Capital and the Poetry Foundation.
+This series is a new imprint publishing poetry written by disabled poets, edited by disabled poets produced by Nine Mile and underwritten with generous support from Propel and the Poetry Foundation.

 “Disability poetry relates a rich, complex, and interesting element of the human experience.”